 Absorption of quercetin:

 A study found that the bioavailability of quercetin in humans is about 45%.
-The half-life is quercetin is between 11-28 hours, so taking it daily will build up more than just what was consumed that day.[ref ]
+The half-life of quercetin ranges between 11-28 hours, so taking it daily will build up more than just what was consumed that day.[ref ]

 Researchers have looked at the interaction between different types of foods and the absorption of quercetin.
 They found that eating a meal that contains fat along with the quercetin supplement can increase bioavailability.[ref ]
 Alternatively, if you normally take a fish oil supplement, you may want to take it at the same time as your quercetin.